 What guidance is OSU giving to fraternities and sororities regarding COVID-19?

-The fraternity/sorority community collectively is prioritizing adherence to best public health practices in fall planning.
+The fraternity/sorority community collectively is prioritizing adherence to best public health practices in ongoing planning.
 Fraternities/sororities are recognized student organizations and will be required to comply with applicable expectations provided by OSU for student organizations.
 Accountability for following OSU policies will align with the process outlined in OSU’s Code of Student Conduct.

 Please visit the Center for Fraternity & Sorority Life website for specific communication that has been shared with fraternity/sorority leadership and review answers to frequently asked questions.
 To connect to a staff member, email [email protected] or call 541-737-5432 and leave a voicemail.
 Phone calls will be returned within two business days.

 If you think you have been exposed to COVID-19 and have symptoms, stay home; avoid close contact with others; and contact your health care provider, Student Health Services, or an emergency medical care provider.